 A companion carer can be life changing for those who are lonely, but still want to remain in their own home.
-Companionship care aims to reduce or prevent loneliness in an elderly person.
+Companionship care for the elderly aims to reduce or prevent loneliness in older people.

 Companionship care varies significantly from person to person, but generally aims to reduce or prevent loneliness in an elderly person who might otherwise become isolated.
 This type of care can vary from several hours a day to just a few hours a week, and can make a huge difference to the day-to-day outlook of someone who would be totally alone.
+Live in companionship is a fantastic support for older people who may be bereaved or socially isolated.
 Loneliness is a huge problem as it can cause depression and exacerbate illnesses and conditions.
 Social interaction is what people live for, whether that person is an introvert or an extrovert, the network of friends and family that surround them help them to feel valued and supported.

 Companion carers: Can they help with loneliness?

 As the years progress, elderly people inevitably lose family members and lifetime friends, which can leave them feeling cut off, with no one to talk to.
 While older people are most vulnerable to social isolation, there are other groups who are also at risk.Companion carers often have interesting life experience which can mean they are able to empathise and communicate effectively.
 Mobility problems can get in the way of going out and taking part in activities, and people with low incomes are simply unable to afford the bus fare or social clubs that would enable them to get out and talk to others.
 But loneliness doesn’t discriminate and can happen to anyone.

 Loneliness has serious consequences on health and in turn cost implications for health and social services.
 The SCIE says that,

 “Social isolation and loneliness have a detrimental effect on health and wellbeing.
 Studies show that being lonely or isolated can have an impact on blood pressure, and is closely linked to depression.”